-Working in marketing has recently become one of the most challenging jobs.
-Not only do marketers need to have creative and analytical minds but also they have to be always up-to-date with constantly changing marketing landscape.
-If you run a business you have a hard nut to crack as well.
+Apart from having creative and analytical minds, marketers have to always be up-to-date with constantly changing marketing landscape.
+If you run a business, you have a hard nut to crack as well.
 Getting across to today’s consumer is a complex process that requires adjusting your efforts to emerging trends.
 Being first, or at least one of the first, gives a competitive advantage.
 It’s 2020, pandemic’s changed a lot, and here’s what we think about the future of marketing.

-Last week I’ve participated in Havas Media Group Conference about organic marketing.
-Cool and professionally prepared one-day event with loads of substantive knowledge, inspirational ideas and valuable insights about today’s marketing.
-I drew a few conclusions from all the speeches and I want to share my thoughts with you.
+Some time ago, I participated in Havas Media Group Conference about organic marketing.
+It was a one-day event with loads of substantive knowledge, inspirational ideas and valuable insights about today’s marketing.
+It gave me a new perspective on things.

-It is not something you want to hear if you spent years on learning all marketing theories which used to help you build value proposition strategies.
+It’s not something you want to hear if you spent years on learning all marketing theories which used to help you build value proposition.
 They are not valid anymore.
-Famous Product, Price, Place, Promotion from Marketing Mix are not effective and you should deal with it.
-Digital world is evolving in extremely quick pace and if you don’t follow you will just lose.
+Famous Product, Price, Place, Promotion from Marketing Mix are not effective anymore.

 OK, so what do we have instead 4Ps now?
 Welcome 4Es – the new approach to customer value proposition, which embodies Engagement, Experience, Exclusivity and Emotion.